jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 The key to carry-on suitcase style is interoperability: each item of clothing should work with every other item in your bag.
 This way, you can ensure the maximum utility in each piece of clothing.[^dark]

 [^dark]:
     You can also get dressed in the dark.
-Not that it's important — it's just possible.
+Not that it's important — but you could totally do it.

-#### The Clothing in My Bag Right Now {#packing-list-clothing}

 Here's what I pack: